hackl/TikZ-StructuralAnalysis/README.rst

 2D Simplified Roof
 ------------------

-By using the library ``stanli``, the following graph can be created in a very short time: ::
+By using the 2D library, the following graph can be created in a very short time: ::

    \begin{tikzpicture}